pistone/RustMemorySafetyStudy/README.md

 | **CVE-2024-1410** | Cloudflare quiche | Unbounded storage for connection ID |
 | **CVE-2023-39410** | Apache Avro | Out of memory from untrusted data |

 Two examples are below.
-Analysis results of others are in [here](./AllocationAnalysis.md)
+Analysis results of others are in [here](./AllocationAnalysis.md).
+There are further issues with ZST handling and unlimited resource allocation.
+The former may suggest a new checker UNHANDLED_ZST; the latter may be handled by a variation of TAINTED when the unbounded resource creation is caused by untrusted input.
+When it is not, can we have an UNBOUNDED_RESOURCE_CREATION.
+The untracked stack growth below also belongs to this checker.

 #### Code Example: Zero-Sized Type Allocation (CVE-2025-48755)